-© KEY POINT: Federal law allowed churches that had nonminister employees as of July 1984 to exempt themselves from the employer's share of FICA taxes by filing a Form 8274 with the IRS by October 31, 1984.
+- \$\infty\$ KEY POINT: Even though the tax does not start until \$250,000 for married couples married filing jointly, the withholding mandate starts with any employee's wages exceeding \$200,000.
+Therefore, it is possible for an employee to have the additional tax withheld but not owe the additional tax.
+In these instances, the additional tax withheld is treated as an additional tax payment on the employee's individual tax return.
+Since the tax is on combined wages for married couples filing jointly, it is also possible that the combination of wages on a couple's Form 1040 will initiate the tax even though there has not been any associated withholding of the tax. - ❖ KEY POINT: Federal law allowed churches that had non-minister employees as of July 1984 to exempt themselves from the employer's share of FICA taxes by filing a Form 8274 with the IRS by October 31, 1984.
 Many churches did so.
 The exemption was available only to those churches that were opposed for religious reasons to the payment of Social Security taxes.
 (Prior to 1984, nonprofit organizations, including churches, did not participate in the Social Security system.)
-The effect of such an exemption is to treat all nonminister church employees as self-employed for Social Security purposes.
+The effect of such an exemption is to treat all non-minister church employees as self-employed for Social Security purposes.
 Such employees must pay SECA taxes if they are paid \$108.28 or more for the year.
 Churches hiring their first non-minister employee after 1984 have until the day before the due date for their first quarterly Form 941 to file the exemption application.
-Churches can revoke their exemption by filing a Form 941 accompanied by full payment of FICA taxes for that guarter.
-Many churches have done so, often inadvertently.
+Churches can revoke their exemption by filing Form 941 accompanied by full payment of FICA taxes for that quarter.